Nexfinity/CakeyBot-Wiki/moderation/honeypot.md

 # Overview
 The Honeypot feature lets you designate a channel as a trap.
 Cakey Bot will automatically post a visible warning embed in the channel, alerting users that posting there will result in punishment.
 Any user who sends a message in the honeypot channel regardless of content is immediately punished with the action you have configured.

-This is useful for catching bots, self-bots, or inattentive users who ignore channel warnings, and can act as an early-detection layer on top of your existing moderation setup.
+This is useful for catching spam bots, self-bots, or phishing accounts who ignore channel warnings.
+This can act as an early-detection layer on top of your existing moderation setup.

 # How It Works
 1. You select a channel as the honeypot and choose a punishment type.